 Watch Michael analyzing data from the stock market.
-The example explains how to ingest data into a Timestream table and shows how to query the data.
-Subscribe to cloudonaut plus to get access to the video.
+The video explains how to ingest data into a Timestream table and shows how to query the data.

 I’m impressed by the simplicity of Timestream.
 The time-series database I worked with before was much harder to operate and use.
 I enjoy the following features a lot: